-My research interests are broadly situated within popular culture, digital media, and ethnographic methods.
+My research interests are broadly situated within digital media, youth cultures and ethnographic methods.
 Specifically, I am interested in girls’ media culture/production, third wave feminist activism, Internet cultures, celebrity, new femininities, and the gendering of neoliberalism.

 I received my PhD from the University of Texas at Austin in 2013, and also hold a Master’s of Journalism from the University of British Columbia (2007) and a Bachelor of Arts Honours from the University of Saskatchewan (2005).
 I worked in the fashion magazine industry for two years in New York City and Toronto before beginning my PhD in fall 2009.
 Outside of academic life I keep busy with yoga, zumba, and pottery classes and also enjoy exploring London, playing with my cat Bella, crocheting and reading fashion blogs.